eclipse-archived/ceylon-lang.org/documentation/reference/operator/unary_plus.md

 # #{page.title}

-The right-associative, unary `+` operator is used to get the clarify the positive value of its operand.
+The right-associative, unary `+` operator is used to clarify the positive value of its operand.

 ## Usage